 - Las Vegas, USA

 Trade show surveys should be conducted to get exhibitor and attendee opinions of the event.
-Both groups need to be satisfied in order to keep attendance high for future events.
+Both groups need to be satisfied to keep attendance high for future events.
 Only by surveying will event planners know if the trade show met expectations.